rshwndsz/learning-resources/cybersecurity.md

 - Hacking: The art of exploitation v2

 ### Malware Analysis

 - Learning Malware analysis by Packt
 - Practical malware analysis - The hands-on guide to dissecting malicious software
 - Rootkits and Bootkits - Reversing modern malware and next generation threats
 - Malware analyst's cookbook and DVD - Tools and techniques for fighting malicious code
 - Malware data science - Attack detection and attribution
-- The art of computer virus research and defence
+- The Art Of Computer Virus Research And Defence

 ### Reverse Engineering

-- Practical Binary Analysis - Build your own linux tools for binary instrumentation, analysis, and disassembly
+- Practical Binary Analysis: Build your own linux tools for binary instrumentation, analysis, and disassembly
-- The IDA Pro Book - The unofficial guide to the world's most popular disassembler
+- The IDA Pro Book: The unofficial guide to the world's most popular disassembler

 ### Cryptography

 - Applied cryptography - Protocols, Algorithms, and source code in C
 - Serious Cryptography - A practical introduction to modern Cryptography
 - The code breakers - The comprehensive history of secret communication from ancient times to the internet

 ## Competitions

 - overthewire.org
   - Bandit
   - Natas and more